vshcherbyna/igel/README.md

 [![Build Status](https://ci.appveyor.com/api/projects/status/github/vshcherbyna/igel?svg=true)](https://ci.appveyor.com/project/vshcherbyna/igel)

 Igel is a free UCI chess engine derived from GreKo 2018.01.
-It is not a complete chess program and requires some UCI-compatible GUI (e.g. XBoard with PolyGlot, eboard, Arena, Sigma Chess, Shredder, Chess Partner or Fritz) in order to be used comfortably.
-Read the documentation for your GUI of choice for information about how to use Igel with it.
+It is not a complete chess program and requires some UCI compatible GUI software in order to be used.